LiorSinai/SudokuReader-Julia/README.md

 # SudokuReader.jl
-By Lior Sinai

 ## Overview

-This is a Julia program that can read in an image of a Suduko puzzle, extract the numbers and place them in a corresponding grid.
-These numbers can be projected back on to the original image:
+This reads in an image of a Sudoku puzzle, extracts the numbers and place them in a projects them back on to the original image:
 <figure>
   <img src="images/nytimes_20210807_read.png" alt="nytimes_20210807" style="width:100%">
 </figure>

-After this, the user can solve them the puzzle and projected the solved numbers back on to the image.
+After this, the user can solve them the puzzle and project the solved numbers back on to the image.
 This repository does not include solver code.
 A solver I wrote in Julia can be found at [github.com/LiorSinai/SudokuSolver.jl](https://github.com/LiorSinai/SudokuSolver.jl).